Amsterdam/design-system/packages/css/src/components/skip-link/README.md

 # Skip Link

-Allows navigating past recurring content, such as a menu in the header or the breadcrumbs of a page.
+Allows skipping past recurring navigation blocks at the top of a page.

 ## Design